LeskiewiczMichal/blackjack/README.md

 # Blackjack Game
 A blackjack game written in Typescript.
 I used Redux-toolkit for state managment.
+Other technologies I've used are Howel for sound, and React-transition-group for animations.

 ## See it live here: